 At Zencare, we understand that many individuals seek therapists who share similar backgrounds and cultural experiences.

 On each Zencare city page, you can search for therapists by the backgrounds that you most identify with, including Black and African American therapists.

 You can visit each therapist’s profile to watch an introductory video and learn more about their background and approach, and book a free initial call.

 Therapy for Black Girls

-Women outside of New York City, Rhode Island, or Boston can try finding a Black or African American provider on Therapy for Black Girls.
-This therapist directory was started by Dr. Joy Harden Bradford, a licensed Psychologist in Atlanta, Georgia, and counts over 1,000 Black and African-American therapists across the country.
+Therapy for Black Girls was started by Dr. Joy Harden Bradford, a licensed Psychologist in Atlanta, Georgia, and counts over 1,000 Black and African-American therapists across the country.

 Therapy for Black Men

 Therapy for Black Men is a dedicated search site for Black and African-American men to find mental health professionals.
-It currently includes therapists across 11 states.
+At the time of writing, it includes therapists across 11 states.

 What questions should I ask a potential therapist?

 When you schedule an initial call with a therapist, here are some questions you may find helpful to ask: